JSB-UCLA/scReadSim/docs/source/tutorials/scATACseq_NoInput_10X.md

 ## Step 3: Count matrix construction
-Based on the feature sets output in **Step 2**, scReasSim constructs the count matrices for both foreground feautures and background features through function `Utility.scATAC_bam2countmat`.
+Based on the feature sets output in **Step 2**, scReasSim constructs the count matrices for both foreground feautures and background features through function `Utility.scATAC_bam2countmat_paral`.
 This function needs user to specify

 - `cells_barcode_file`: Cell barcode file corresponding to the input BAM file.
 - `bed_file`: Features bed file to generate the count matrix.
 - `INPUT_bamfile`: Input BAM file for anlaysis.
 - `outdirectory`: Specify the output directory of the count matrix file.
 - `count_mat_filename`: Specify the base name of output count matrix.
+- `n_cores`: (Optional, default: '1') Specify the number of cores for parallel computing when generating count matrix.

 For the user specified `count_mat_filename`, scReadSim will generate a count matrix named  *`count_mat_filename`.txt* to directory `outdirectory`.